ailinzi/xianlinzi/Pooling-FAQ.md

 singleton coin id hint is removed singleton genesis is the unique ID of the singleton, which is a smart coin that the user controls puzzlehash is just an address but in a different format.
-Addresses are human readable
+Addresses are human readable Points represent the amount of farming that a farmer has done To accumulate 1000 points you need 10 TiB farming for a day